 In an interview with the Web site "The Future of Things," Dr. Chuck Jorgensen, chief scientist for neuroengineering at NASA Ames Research Center, claimed that commercial applications of subvocal control technology were two to four years in the future [source: TFOT].

-To learn more about thought-controlled wheelchairs and subvocal speech, check out the links on the next page.
+To learn more about thought-controlled wheelchairs and subvocal speech, check out the links below.